the-teachingRSE-project/competencies/competencies.md

 is a topic that requires competency in \gls{SWREPOS}, \gls{SRU}, and \gls{SP} in order to understand the ramifications of sharing, and in \gls{DOCBB}, since the contributed code has to be understood by others.
 Interacting with project members depends on the \gls{TEAM} skill.
-Today this entails the effective use of collaborative platforms like \gls{GitHub}/\gls{GitLab}, honouring a project's code of conduct, and some knowledge of popular software licences, e.g. the \ac{GPL}.
+Today, this frequently involves the effective use of collaborative platforms like \gls{GitHub}/\gls{GitLab}, honouring a project's code of conduct, and some knowledge of popular open source software licences, e.g. the \ac{GPL}.

 RSEs are embedded in communities.
 There are two different aspects to finding